Andrés Barbero

-Andrés Barbero (1877 in Asunción – 1951 in Buenos Aires) was a Paraguayan scientist and botanist.
+Andrés Barbero (1877 in Asunción – 1951 in Asunción) was a Paraguayan scientist and botanist.

 Childhood and studies

 Juan Barbero and Carolina Crosa, immigrants from Piedmont, reached Paraguay when the Paraguayan War had just finished.
 They married in Asunción in 1871 and had five children, the third of which was Andrés José Camilo.

-Juan Barbero, severe and peninsular diligent, dedicated to the construction and recovery of the destroyed houses during the war.
-He gained an important fortune, becoming a solid landowner of urban and rural ranches.
+Juan Barbero contributed to the construction and recovery of the houses destroyed during the war.
+He accrued a significant fortune, becoming a landowner of urban and rural ranches.
 In 1910, he acquired a valuable house in España Avenue and extended as far as the railroad, present day Gondra Street.

 Andrés Barbero was born in Asunción on July 28, 1877.
 He finished his pharmacy studies in 1898 and, in 1903, his medicine studies, being among the first people who received their medical diploma in Paraguay.

 His wealthy position allowed him to dedicate himself completely to teaching, beginning with the National School and later in the same Medicine University, in the subjects of physical medicine, physiology and histology.

-Investigation and philanthropic work
+Research and philanthropic work

 He conducted extensive research alongside other scientists, such as Emilio Hassler, Guillermo Tell Bertoni, and the Paraguayan Teodoro Rojas.
 Together, they founded the Paraguayan Scientific Society.
 His passion for botany led him to work at the Natural History Museum, and he later became the editor of Paraguay’s Scientific Magazine.

 He personally funded several of the organizations he helped establish, including the Red Cross, the Cancer Institute, the Scientific Society, a children’s hospital, and an ophthalmology center.
 He also financed the construction of a three-story building at the corner of España Avenue and Mompox, which housed many of his scientific institutions, with support from the Barbero Foundation.
 The Natural Science Museum was also installed there, which is now known as the Andrés Barbero Museum and Library.

 From the 1940s onwards, other institutions were founded, including Paraguay’s Ethnographic Society, Paraguay’s Indian Society, the Paraguayan Institute of Historical Investigation, and later, the Paraguayan Academy of History and the Guaraní Culture Society.
 In 1941, he was awarded the National Order of Merit, with the rank of Grand Officer.